 Let the child have a party and invite friends, which can be real children or stuffed animals.
-Set out plates and cups, and serve special treats. • Age 3-4 language and literacy
+Set out plates and cups, and serve special treats.

 When a friend or relative is sick, help the child make a get well card.